taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"I'm not!
 My name is Asoka Morei, of Green Haven Howes..."**

+*~~flashback~~*

-Flashback -- enormous, blurry, bloody, furry creatures, distant screams floating up the mountainside like smoke...
+We see, once more, Asoka clutching Iri, frozen on the steep path as they stare down the mountainside at a huge swarm of enormous, blurry, bloody, furry, four-legged creatures, distant screams floating up the mountainside like smoke...

-We see tears in Asoka's eyes.

-Asoka: **"...and I'm here because the Orbiters
+Iri/João: **"It's the **BEASTS**!!
+Run Soka! *RUN!!*"**

 ### Page 5

+We see Iri trying to get Asoka to look at it, to stop, as Asoka, eyes wide and unseeing with tears and terror, slowly steps down the mountain.

+Asoka: **"*Dad*..."**

+Iri/João: **"Asoka!
+Pay attention!"**

+Iri grabs Asoka's face and forces them to look straight into the cuttlefish's eyes.

+Iri/João: **"GET TO THE NEXT HAVEN!"**